HL7-cz/HIE/input/pagecontent/iti-81.md

 The Audit Record Repository shall match this parameter with the AuditEvent.entity.what.identifier field that is of type identifier (ParticipantObjectID in DICOM schema).

-For the CH:ATC profile the entity.identifier has to be the EPR-SPID:
+For the CZ:ATC profile the entity.identifier has to be the EPR-SPID:
 `entity.identifier=urn:oid:2.16.756.5.30.1.127.3.10.3|<<<value EPR-SPID>>>`

 #### Message Semantics for Response

-The returned AuditEvent FHIR resources in the Bundle shall conform the CH:ATC AuditEvent profile, see [Volume 3 - CH:ATC Audit Event Content Profiles](volume3.html).
+The returned AuditEvent FHIR resources in the Bundle shall conform the CZ:ATC AuditEvent profile, see [Volume 3 - CZ:ATC Audit Event Content Profiles](volume3.html).

 #### Security Considerations